lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 The Bumblebee project builds on the Nx project.
 Nx stands for Numerical Elixir and is an audacious act of tackling a thing Elixir should be terrible at.
 Number crunching.
 It builds on other tools, Google's XLA libraries, TorchX and other accelerators to enable us to write numerical calculations in Elixir that are then run in an accelerated fashion.
 This means that Machine Learning can be ported to Elixir.
 Nx is a building block to orchestrate number crunching and write it with high-level code.

 Bumblebee is the project that lets completely mathless web devs like myself casually bring ML models into my day-to-day work.
 Simple models for sentiment analysis of text run trivially on CPU.
 The Whisper speech-to-text model can run quite well on CPU.
 If you have a GPU you can do a lot more with models like Stable Diffusion and some LLMs that have been ported.
 Recently, Llama 2 became available as well as Mistral.
-The Bumblebee abstraction level makes it trivial.
+The Bumblebee abstraction level makes it trivial to use in your app.

-Python leaves on C++ libraries like Ray for multi-node orchestration of GPU hardware.
+Python leans on C++ libraries like Ray for multi-node orchestration of GPU hardware.
 Nx already has that.
 Erlang made it easy.
 Every ML/AI venture is trying to ensure efficient batching of GPU loads.
 Nx already does it.

 Most data shops use code notebooks to develop their stuff but they barely reproduce, can't be shipped and are severely limited.
 Elixir has Livebook which is collaborative, straightforward and actually useful beyond data.
-And you can use it to ship applications
+And you can use it to ship applications.

 Bumblebee and Nx are not just a ways to run some Python code that runs your ML models for you.
 They are an ambitious stab at the weakest part of the stack and it has already enabled a ton of practical use.
 It slots right into the toolset.
 And the ecosystem is growing around it.